At a glance

 Imagine a company that wants to grow.
 Financial experts are in the driver’s seat.
 You determine which paths are worthwhile.
 Whether to invest in locations or new machinery?
 The acquisition of a competitor at home or abroad?
 What yields the quickest return?
 What impact does this decision have tax wise, and where to get the money from?
 And when it comes to company acquisitions, the books have to be carefully scrutinized in order to discover hidden risks or potential.
 The work you do will set the course.

 Specializing in one area is good, but so is comprehensive knowledge.
-At Cologne Business School you get the best of both worlds.
-Because in General Management, you not only choose one, but two out of six specializations.
+At CBS International Business School you get the best of both worlds.
+Because in General Management, you not only choose one, but two out of six specialisations.

 International Management: foreign trade, market entry and more